asiamina/cyberforensics/README.md

 1. The Hacker Play Book 2: Practical Guide to Penetration Testing, Author: Peter Kim
 2. Hacking: The Art of Exploitation, Author: Jon Erickson

-## Additional References

-[WikiSET](https://asiamina.github.io/WikiSET/) is a portal, called Wiki for Security Training and Education, that lists useful materials and tutorials for teaching and learning digital forensics.

 ## Course Team-based Project